mislav/poignant-guide/_posts/1900-01-03-quick-ride.md

 Most variables are rather temporary in nature.
 Some parts of your program are like little houses.
 You walk in and they have their own variables.
-In one house, you may have a `dad` that represents Archie, a travelling salesman and skeleton collector.
+In one house, you may have a `dad` that represents Archie, a traveling salesman and skeleton collector.
 In another house, `dad` could represent Peter, a lion tamer with a great love for flannel.
 Each house has its own meaning for `dad`.